Using ETFs to invest in currencies

 Currency ETFs are designed to track the performance of a single currency in the foreign exchange market against the US dollar or a basket of currencies.
 Today, currency ETFs track most global currencies.

 Why are currency linked ETFs important?
 In the first place they’re necessary for hedging purposes.
-For example, in 2013 the Nikkei 225 Index in Japan gained nearly 59%, whereas Japan ETF EWJ gained 27%.
+For example, in 2013, the Nikkei 225 Stock Average, the leading and most-respected index of Japanese stocks, gained nearly 59%, whereas Japan ETF EWJ gained 27%.
 While a respectable return for the ETF, naturally an investor would like the return of the index more.
 The difference was the value of the yen, which had deteriorated by an equal amount.
 If an investor would have shorted FXY in an appropriate amount to hedge yen currency risks, they would have realized the full return of the local index.
 Alternatively, an investor could have invested in a currency hedged equity fund, DXJ.
 Currency hedged equity funds use forward contracts to hedge out local currency exposure, essentially allowing them to own the underlying equity in USD terms.

 Risks associated with currency linked ETFs, especially leveraged and inverse ETFs, includes volatile markets, rapidly fluctuating exchange rates, and the high cost of hedging.